Kushimoto Turkish Memorial and Museum: Background

 Ertuğrul was an 1863-built sailing frigate of the Ottoman Navy.
-She left İstanbul on July 14, 1889 with around 600 sailors and officers on board for an official visit to Japan.
-She completed her visit on September 16, 1890 after a three-month stay, and set sail from Yokohama for return.
+She left Istanbul on July 14, 1889, with around 600 sailors and officers on board for an official visit to Japan.
+She completed her visit on September 16, 1890, after a three-month stay, and set sail from Yokohama for return.
 Around midnight on September 16, the vessel hit reefs and fell apart in stormy weather.
-She sank off Kii Ōshima while only six officers and sixty-three sailors survived, most of them with injuries.
+She sank off Kii Ōshima while only six officers and 63 sailors survived, most of them with injuries.
 The survivors were transported home aboard two Japanese corvettes in October 1890, who were received by the sultan Abdul Hamid II in January 1891.

 Cemetery and monument

 In February 1891, 150 bodies recovered from the wreckage were buried in a newly established cemetery.
 On September 15, 1891, the first anniversary of the disaster, a monument was erected 400 m far from the site of the accident, near the Kashinozaki Lighthouse of Kushimoto.

-A second memorial stone was erected by the Japanese-Turkish Trade Association on April 5, 1929 and visited by Emperor Hirohito on June 3 the same year.
+A second memorial stone was erected by the Japanese-Turkish Trade Association on April 5, 1929, and visited by Emperor Hirohito on June 3 the same year.
 After this information reached Turkey, its government proposed a new monument.
-The construction started on October 22, 1936, and the opening ceremony took place on June 3, 1937 with attendance by the Turkish ambassador.
+The construction started on October 22, 1936, and the opening ceremony took place on June 3, 1937, with attendance by the Turkish ambassador.